-The site in not just for the kids, though.
-Parents can also use it as a resource to look for parenting tips, show times, and PBS kids apparel and toys.
-If you have younger kids, you could spend hours a day on this site and not get bored or feel bad about it for that matter.
+The site is not just for the kids, though.
+Parents can also use it as a resource to look for parenting tips, showtimes, and PBS kids apparel and toys.
+If you have younger kids, you could spend hours a day on this site and not get bored or feel bad about it, for that matter.

 Fun Brain offers books and videos for kids who aren't ready for or don't want to play games.
 They also offer tons of resources for parents and teachers.
 The best part is that all of this is provided for free which makes it accessible to everyone no matter their economic status.

 3. The Kidz Page

 TheKidzPage.com may not be the prettiest website, but it gets the job done.
 What the site lacks in beauty, it makes up for in volume.
 Your toddler can do nearly anything on this site, including playing games, puzzles, coloring pages, and more.

 The Kidz Page isn't just about online play, either.
 They offer plenty of printable pages and ideas for both crafts and games away from the computer.
 They even offer special games and activities for the holidays.